 OTHER PUBLICATION OPPORTUNITIES

-Fairy Tale Review is thrilled to announce their third annual contest, with awards for poetry and prose.
-Poetry will be judged by local poet Traci Brimhall (professor at Kansas State University in Manhattan, KS).
-The selected winners of the prose and poetry contests will each receive $1,000 and publication in The Translucent Issue, which will be released in 2017.
+Fairy Tale Review is thrilled to announce their fourth annual contest, with awards for poetry and prose.
+Helen Oyeyemi will serve as the prose judge, and Aimee Nezhukumatathil will serve as the poetry judge.
+The selected winners of the prose and poetry contests will each receive $1,000 and publication in The Charcoal Issue, which will be released in 2018.
 All non-winning submissions will be considered for publication as well.

 Glimmer Train Stories: SUBMISSION PERIOD NOW open!